KenKundert/quantiphy/doc/user.rst

 column.
 This feature was used in the above example where *lbs* was converted to *lb*.

-You can also create your own converters using :class:`quantiphy.UnitConversion`:
+You can also create your own converters using :class:`UnitConversion`:

 .. code-block:: python